sotsera/sotsera.blazor.toaster/README.md

 __version 0.11.0__
 - moved to 3.0.0-preview7.19365.7
 - __Breaking changes__
-    - repackaged as __Razor Component Library__: the css must be requested directly by the index html or the host component
+    - repackaged as __Razor Component Library__: on server-side projects the css must be referenced explicitly by the host component
 	- option __NewestOnTop__ defaults to false

 See the [RELEASE-NOTES](https://github.com/sotsera/sotsera.blazor.toaster/blob/master/RELEASE-NOTES.md) for the previous versions.